A summary of the 2015 ranking factors analysis

-Many SEOs everywhere have now been following the SEOmoz (now Moz) ranking factors for a very long time - I think I start recommending them in training in 2005, can that be right?!
+SEOs everywhere have now been following the SEOmoz (now Moz) ranking factors for a very long time - I think I start recommending them in training ten years ago in 2005!

 This shows, according to Moz, that

 - 1. Links (to the domain overall and individual pages) are still believed to be the most important part of the algorithm.
 'Link-building is not dead' as some content marketers have proclaimed, but 'link earning' is where we should be focusing.

 - 2. Keyword usage on the page is still fundamental, and other than links is thought to be the most important type of factor.

 - 3. SEOs think social sharing has an influence but it is relatively low

 Studies according to correlation studies

 For the study, Dr. Peters examined the top 50 Google results of 16,521 search queries, resulting in over 700,000 unique URLs (methodology).
 Moz cautions, as Kristian Petterson does in this Smart Insights post that correlation does not equal causation.
 However, correlation studies give a quantitative method of showing the potential relative influence of different factors.

 The full report has many correlations of which this analysis, at a page level shows that at page level overall page authority is most important, particularly unique linking domains, but with internal links having some influence.